hrest-org/infra/README.md

 things considered.
 AFAIK people these days no longer go around spreading unencrypted HTTP traffic like herpes.

-Okay, now let's imagine for a moment that we have network, we have discovery and whatnot, out nodes are well-connected and our services can talk to each other no problem.
+Okay, now let's imagine, for a moment, that we have our network, we have our discovery and whatnot, our nodes are well-connected, and our services can talk to each other consistently.
 How do we get them on?
 Enter [Nomad][15].
-From what I hear, people have had somwhat mixed experiences with it, but so they have with Kubernetes.
-I'm not too keen on gossip, and for this project would like to make decisions based on fact, that and simplicity, too.
-And judging from what I've read on the subject, Nomad seems like a decent enough scheduler, and [HCL][25] is a decent enough configuration language, which definitely seems like an improvement when put against the pages upon pages of YAML manifests commonly found in Kubernetes of all things.
+From what I hear, people have had somewhat mixed experiences with it, but so they have with Kubernetes.
+I'm not too keen on gossip, and for this project would like to make decisions based on simplicity and fact.
+Judging by what I've read on this subject, Nomad seems like a decent enough scheduler, and [HCL][25] is a decent enough configuration language, which would definitely seem like an improvement had you put it up against the pages upon pages of YAML manifests commonly found in Kubernetes of all things.

 Now, the big question is whether if we can make it work for us.

-I myself see no reason why it wouldn't, but let's consider our requirements for once.
-In a very broad sense, we're looking to schedule two kinds of workloads: the bandwidth-heavy user-facing API things, and them pesky QA/CI/CD things— various kinds of test and stage environments, observability and business intelligence software.
-In other words, services that we want to spin whenever we might need them, have them readily available and guarantee that they wouldn't suddenly impact our production deployment.
-The whole reason why we decided to push through the hybrid approach was to avoid serving traffic off AWS, and thus avoid paying for bandwidth of all things.
-We want to keep our databases, the cache, and everything— as close as possible to the traffic nodes, the primary disadvantage of it being that everything kind of clumps together to form a monolith monstrosity.
+I myself see no reason why it wouldn't, but this is no way to make an argument.
+Instead, let's consider our requirements for once.
+In a very broad sense, we're looking to schedule two kinds of workloads: the bandwidth-heavy user-facing API things and the pesky QA/CI/CD things— all kinds of test and stage environments, observability and business intelligence software.
+In other words, the services we would want to spin whenever we need them, have them readily available, and guarantee that they couldn't impact our production deployments all of a sudden.
+The very reason we decided to push through the _hybrid_ approach was to avoid serving traffic off AWS, and thus avoid paying the bandwidth bill.
+For this to work, we want to keep our databases, the cache, and everything— as close as possible to the traffic nodes, the primary disadvantage of this approach being that everything kind of clumps together to form a monolith monstrosity.

 Let's hope that Nomad can give us the necessary balance, because if it can't we would have to resort back to square zero— K8s, and no engineering success story